Mature Masculine

 Wounded Child

-The Wounded Child is what happens when empathy loses its ground in intuition.
-He drowns in others' emotions and pain.
+Inside the Wounded Child empathy loses its ground in intuition.
+He drowns in his own and others' emotions and pain.
 He cannot maintain boundaries between self and others.
 He mistakes enmeshment for empathy.
 He confuses absorption with compassion.

 The Mature Healer stands on two pillars: intuition and empathy.
 The Wounded Child has kept only one.
 He has empathy without boundaries.
-He lacks the clarity that makes it effective.
-His compassion has become collapse because it has no structure.
+He lacks the clarity that makes his caring effective.
+His compassion has become collapse: it has no structure, endurance, or power.

-He drowns in his and other people's emotions.
-He loses himself in their suffering.
+He is drowning in his and other people's emotions.
+He loses himself in suffering.
 He becomes so tangled he can't see clearly or help well.
-He can't separate his pain from theirs.
-He's become wounded by trying to heal.
+He can't separate his pain from others'.
 He's depleted by his lack of boundaries.

 Wounded Child Declarations